bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 * JavaScript library to manipulate topological data
 * Ported from PostGIS Topology implementation

-Note:
-So this presentation is about a small side project of mine called Topolis.

 ---

 ### Typical topological data

-* Built from simple geometry but with toplogical constraints
 * Road networks built from nodes and edges
+* Topology is built from simple geometry but with toplogical constraints
 * Add the concept face (surface) commonly used for administrative or geographic areas

 Note:
+So what is topological data?
+Most common is probably road networks build from nodes and edges, like OpenStreetMap.

-Simple geometry is usually defined as individiual points, lines or polygons.
+Simple geometry is usually defined as individiual points (node), lines (edge) or polygons.

 An example of a toplogical contraint is that no edge may overlap another edge.

 ---